Knowledge base

 - Log in to your server's Jelastic Dashboard.

-- Click on the Restore button:
+- Click the Restore button:

 Restore specific folders from a snapshot (CLI)